electricimp/SpiFlashLogger/README.md

 ### read(*onData[, onFinish][, step][, skip]*)

-The *read()* method reads objects asynchronously and provide each object details via callback function *onData*.
+Reads objects asynchronously and provides each object details via callback function *onData*.
 It is possible to configure *step* to iterate through the objects and the number of objects to *skip* on start reading.
 And *onFinish* callback will be called on reading completion, termination or error.
 This mehanism was intended for the asynchronous processing of each log object, such as sending data to the agent and waiting for an acknowledgement.

 The *onData* callback takes three parameters: the deserialized object, the SPIFlash address of the (start of) the object, and a *next* callback, which itself takes a single parameter: a boolean value (default is `true`).